explaingit

 USE CASE 4

-Apache License 2.0, use freely for any purpose, including commercial, as long as you include the license notice and document any changes.
+Apache 2.0, use freely for any purpose including commercial, modify and distribute, just keep the license notice.

 In plain English